binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # Or list the last logged in users from /var/log/wtmp unless modified by an attacker.
     last -ad

 If you are sending your logs off-site in real-time, it will not matter too much if the attacker tries to cover their tracks by modifying these types of files.
-If you are checking the integrity of your system files frequently with one of the Host Intrusion Detection Systems ([HIDS](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids))then you will know you are under attack, and will be able to take measures quickly, provided that you have someone engaged watching out for these attacks, as discussed in the People chapter of Fascicle 0 and further in this chapter.
+If you are checking the integrity of your system files frequently with one of the Host Intrusion Detection Systems ([HIDS](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids)), then you will know you are under attack, and will be able to take measures quickly, provided that you have someone engaged watching out for these attacks, as discussed in the People chapter of Fascicle 0 and further in this chapter.
 If your HIDS is on the same machine that is under attack, then it is quite likely that any decent attacker is going to find it before they start modifying files and somehow render it ineffective.
 That is where [Stealth](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-stealth) shines, as it is so much harder to find where it is operating from, assuming the attacker even knows it is there.

 {#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-key-pair-authentication}
 **Key-pair Authentication**